marjanrajabi437/sql/02_activities/homework/homework_2.md

 --SELECT
 /* 1.
 Write a query that returns everything in the customer table. */ SELECT *
 FROM customer;

 /* 2.
-Write a query that displays all of the columns and 10 rows from the customer table, sorted by customer_last_name, then customer_first_ name. */ SELECT customer_first_name, customer_last_name
+Write a query that displays all of the columns and 10 rows from the cus- tomer table, sorted by customer_last_name, then customer_first_ name. */ SELECT customer_first_name, customer_last_name
 FROM customer